-The Different Types Paint Finishes
+Types Of Paint Finishes

 There are several different types of paint sheens and finishes, some that reflect more light and others that reflect none at all.
 The levels of shine or gloss range from no shine to high shine and can affect how colours appear and how lighting affects the dimension of the rooms.
 While there are many different types the following are the most common choices of paint products for home painting.

 If you are looking for the best way to conceal and hide any drywall or ceiling imperfections the best choice for paint finish is the Flat or Matte.
 Because their is no shine or glare to this type of paint finish you can easily do repairs with great coverage and concealing when you start.